Do You Remember the First Time? (The Vampire Diaries): Reviews

 "Do You Remember the First Time?" received positive reviews.

 Stephanie Flasher from TV After Dark gave a B+ rating to the episode saying that it was a nice one, especially for the fans of Damon and Elena.
 "Bittersweet trip down the couple's history and an epic rain kiss.
 Finally, Caroline and Stefan have the feelings conversation and Alaric gets his groove back now that he's a human again.
 And the music was good."

 Rebecca Jane Stokes of Den of Geek rated the episode with 4/5 saying that it was a sweet episode and that Stefan finally found out about Caroline's feelings.
 "The show did what it does best this week.
 It married romance and longing with the deliberate if piecemeal doling out of key plot points."

 Ashley Dominique from Geeked Out Nation rated the episode with 7.9/10 saying that the episode "forced Damon and Elena to explore the new status of their relationship in another slow drawn out episode.
 However, it was made interesting by not relying on flashbacks, but let them be in the moment."

 Sara Ditta of Next Projection rated the episode with 7.2/10 saying that the episode "satisfied because of its tempered tone.
 The drama wasn’t taken overboard, and viewers could relate to each of our main characters who tried to grasp on to friendships and relationships that had already fallen apart."

 Leigh Raines from TV Fanatic rated the episode with 3.5.
 "All in all, a decent episode, with minor developments but not enough."

 Caroline Preece of Den of Geek gave a good review to the episode saying that the show has improved greatly since it stopped paying attention only to Damon and Elena's relationship.
 "The Damon/Elena storyline is still a frustrating mess, but it’s also not the only thing on the show anymore – and that gives viewers no longer interested in Elena’s love life a reason to come back.
 Just that simple thing is what fans have been asking for and, now that we have it, it’s glorious."

-Lindsay Sperling from We Got This Covered gave a mixed review to the episode saying that this episode was the first filler one for season six.
-"This season of The Vampire Diaries is arguably already better than the last two combined, but there’s a limit to the amount of Elena and Damon drama that fans should have to endure.
-Either let them be together, or let them move on. [...]
-There were a few notable plot twists in [the episode] despite the overwhelming feeling that nothing really happened to move the story along."